lsst/LDM-230/index.rst

 and data.
 An enable command is rejected if no configuration has been selected by a prior configure command to the commandable entity.

-Enabling the Archiver causes the Base DMCS to subscribe to the “startIntegration” event.
+Enabling the Archiver causes the Base :term:`DMCS` to subscribe to the “startIntegration” event.

 Enabling the Catch-Up Archiver allows it to scan for unarchived images to be handled and enables the Orchestration Manager to schedule image archive jobs.

-Enabling the Alert Production Cluster causes the Base DMCS to subscribe to the “nextVisit” event in normal science mode; another event may be subscribed to in calibration or engineering mode.
+Enabling the Alert Production Cluster causes the Base :term:`DMCS` to subscribe to the “nextVisit” event in normal science mode; another event may be subscribed to in calibration or engineering mode.

-Enabling the EFD Replicator causes the Base DMCS to enable the US DAC EFD replica to be a slave to the Chilean DAC EFD replica.
+Enabling the :term:`EFD` Replicator causes the Base :term:`DMCS` to enable the US DAC :term:`EFD` replica to be a slave to the Chilean DAC :term:`EFD` replica.

+.. _disable-command:

 disable command
 ~~~~~~~~~~~~~~~